-I spent many years bedridden/ housebound.
+I spent many years bedridden/ housebound at the start of my illness which was a very boring and frustrating time for me.
 The surprising thing is, that you can actually develop your skills from your bedroom which will make you more employable when you’re ready to apply for jobs.
 All you need for these free things is internet access.

 Here are my top free things to do when you’re stuck in bed all day.

 YouTube is a great source of free entertainment if you don’t mind the occasional ad and you could even start your own channel if you wanted.
 It’s not all cat videos, you can even learn new skills.
 Read about my favourite crafty YouTubers here.

 2) Volunteer for a Charity

 Many charities offer work from home positions.
 Check out this post by Life of Pippa for a full list of charities currently offering working from home opportunities here.
 I volunteered a social media manager for a charity whilst I was bedridden which lead me to find a permanent paid position earlier this year.
 I have been volunteering as a crafter for Spoonie Survival Kits for several years where I make items for their chronic illness kits (Find out more about Spoonie Survival Kits here).

 3) Start a Blog

 Blogging is a good way to practice your writing skills and a lot of companies currently have a blog associated with their business.
 Therefore, blogging experience is becoming a valuable skill to list on your CV which may help you to land a job in the future.
 You don’t have to blog about your illness.
 Your blog could be about anything that you’re interested in: cooking, crafting, parenting and more!
 The main thing is too have fun with it.
 There are many sites that have free packages such as WordPress, Wix or Blogger.
 Find out more about setting up a free blog here.